Room Synopsis :

 In Room, Emma Donoghue has captured the uncompromising honesty and optimistic curiosity that exists only in the mind of a child.

-On a broader level, this is a story about having clarity of purpose and the things people can endure when they have that.
-To that end, this book has the power to shape thinking.
+On a broader level, this is a story about the things people can endure when they have clarity of purpose.
+This book has the power to shape thinking.

 A very big thank you to Nancy at The Year In Books for sending me a copy of this novel – a true gift.